-Pink raspberry buttercream frosting sandwiched between soft, heart-shaped sugar cookies makes the perfect homemade gift for Valentine's Day!
-These Valentine heart sugar cookies are made with no-chill, no-spread cookie dough that's perfect for making decorated cookie cut outs.
+Pink raspberry buttercream frosting sandwiched between soft, heart shaped cookies makes the perfect homemade gift for Valentine's Day!
+These Valentine heart sugar cookies are made with no-chill, no-spread cookie dough that's deliciously buttery and perfect for making sugar cookie sandwiches.

 These heart sugar cookies hold a special place in my heart.